Data from Multiple Data Sources: General Information

 • Cross: A Cross join returns each record from the parent table combined with each record from the child table.
 Thus, the number of records in the result set is the number of records in the parent table multiplied by the number of records in the child table (see the figure below).
 Unlike the Inner, Left, Right, and Full join, the Cross join does not require a joining condition.

-Tip: The inquiry results may be empty because of your access rights to MYOB Advanced forms, or because some data has been deleted in the database.
+Tip: The inquiry results may be empty because of your access rights to MYOB Acumatica forms, or because some data has been deleted in the database.
 For example, with the Inner join, the system will not display the open sales orders of the customers to whose accounts your access is restricted or whose accounts were deleted for some reason.

 Definition of Join Conditions